ClaireYurev/image-colorizer/README.md

 Adding artificial noise to the hue and saturation channels Training the model to remove this noise

+Running this script as-is will train a basic UNet on CIFAR-10 color images.
+The script converts RGB images to HSV, adds Gaussian noise to the H and S channels, and trains the model to denoise these channels while preserving the V channel.
+This is a toy example primarily aimed at demonstrating the functionality and workflow; meaningful results may require extended training or fine-tuning.

 While this example may not produce high-quality colorization results in just a few training cycles, it provides the foundational structure and concepts you'd need for a more sophisticated implementation.

 ## To-do: